ISSUES

 Safety

 I am a supporter of lawful and responsible gun ownership.
 With many new laws in Michigan I believe that the enforcement of these laws must be consistent and fair.
 We must also assess the effectiveness of current gun legislation and continue to adjust as necessary.
+Michigan needs to revisit the penalties for the misuse of a firearm in order to continue to deter gun related incidents.

 I support the expansion of Syringe Service Programs and the protections of those who utilize them and work or volunteer at these sites.
 These programs save lives and reduce chronic illness, both improving quality of life and reducing healthcare spending.